marijnh/Eloquent-JavaScript/04_data.md

 {{index "tentacle (analogy)", [property, "model of"], [binding, "model of"]}}

 To briefly return to our tentacle model of ((binding))s—property bindings are similar.
 They _grasp_ values, but other bindings and properties might be holding onto those same values.
-You may think of objects as octopuses with any number of tentacles, each of which has a name tattooed on it.
+You can think of objects as octopuses with any number of tentacles, each of which has a name written on it.

 {{index "delete operator", [property, deletion]}}